Skip to content

 • 8/43 Light Blonde Red Gold

 Vibrant reds and coppers often support higher service pricing due to their visual impact and maintenance requirements.
+For copper specifically, see our copper hair colour guide.

 How We Formulate in the Salon